 You will also be sentenced to a minimum prison term of 3 years.
 In addition, an adjudication of guilt or imposition of sentence cannot be suspended, deferred or withheld.

-Potential Defenses for Aggravated Battery
+Potential Defenses for Aggravated Battery in Florida

 An aggravated battery case can be difficult to defend.
 It’s likely the jury will sympathize with the alleged victim’s testimony or impact statement.
 Not only is it important, but it’s necessary you gain trusted legal representation for these charges.